 2 For if the word spoken through angels proved steadfast, and every transgression and disobedience received a just reward,

-Verses 2-4 compare the Word brought by angels and that brought by the Son.
-Verse two speaks of the retribution imposed on those in the Old Testament who resisted God’s revelation.
+Verses 2–4 compare the Word brought by angels and that brought by the Son.
+Verse 2 speaks of the retribution imposed on those in the Old Testament who resisted God’s revelation.

 2 For if [and it is true] the word spoken through angels

 The “if” here indicates that the word spoken through angels was true.
 It can be counted upon.
-When they revealed Scripture as its agents, it was authoritative and accurate revelation from God’s viewpoint.
+When they as its agents revealed Scripture, it was authoritative and accurate revelation from God’s viewpoint.

 The “word spoken through angels” was when God gave the law at Sinai (Deut 33:2; Ps 68:17; Ac 7:53; Ga 3:19).
 God revealed the Mosaic Law through angels.
 God gave the Law to define the conditions of blessing for obedience and cursing for disobedience for the nation Israel (Deut 28-30).

 The word “steadfast” throughout the book of Hebrews expresses something that is sure or certain.
 In biblical parlance truth is something that is fixed (He 3:6, 14; 6:19; 9:17).
 The word “steadfast” means binding or firm.
 God’s Word is unyielding.